troglobit/finit/docs/config.md

   `tty [LVLS] <CMD> <ARGS> [noclear] [nowait]`
   The first variant of this option uses the built-in getty on the given TTY device DEV, in the given runlevels.
-The DEV may be the special keyword `@console`, which is very useful on embedded systems.
-Default baud rate is `38400`.
+The DEV may be the special keyword `@console`, or `console`, useful on embedded systems.

+  The default baud rate is 0, i.e., keep kernel default.

   **Example:**
 ```conf